shinyay/spring-boot-test-integration/README.md

 # Spring Boot Integration Tests

 The `@SpringBootTest` annotation automagically spins up your application with all dependencies for use in tests.
-Therefore this testing is suitable for the Integration tests.
+Therefore, this testing is suitable for the Integration tests.

 ## Description
+### Pros and Cons for `@SpringBootTest`
+`@SpringBootTest` bootstraps the whole application

+#### Good Fit
+End-to-end tests would be the best, assuming the whole application is a black box.

 ## Demo